Theme of Pakistan Journal of Applied Economics

 Publication Ethics and Malpractice Statement

-- Submitted manuscripts are evaluated by ‘Internal Reviewers’ on the basis of the academic merit (importance, originality, study’s validity, clarity) and its relevance to the scope of Pakistan Journal of Applied Economics (PJAE).
+- At first submitted manuscripts checked Plagiarism through the trunitin software, after that manuscripts are evaluated by ‘Internal Reviewers’ on the basis of the academic merit (importance, originality, study’s validity, clarity) and its relevance to the scope of Pakistan Journal of Applied Economics (PJAE).

-- Editor, Editorial Committee and the Publication staff will not disclose any information about a submitted manuscript to anyone, other than the corresponding and co-authors, reviewers, potential reviewers, other editorial advisers, as appropriate.
+- Editor, Editorial Committee members and the Publication staff will not disclose any information about a submitted manuscript to anyone.

-Manuscripts received for review are confidential documents and must be treated such that they must not be shown to or discussed with others, except if authorized by the Editor (who may do so under exceptional and specific circumstances).
-This applies also to the invited reviewers and referees who decline the review invitation.
+Manuscripts received for publication should be confidential and must be treated such that they must not be knows or discussed with others, persons except the Editor (Ed.
+Committee, Ed. staff).
+This also applies to the invited reviewers and referees who decline the review the invitation.

 - Standards of Objectivity

-Reviews should be conducted objectively and observations formulated clearly with supporting arguments so that authors can use them for improving the manuscript.
+Reviews should be conducted objectively and opinions of reviewers should be formulated clearly with supporting arguments so that authors can use them for improving the manuscript.

 - Acknowledgement of Sources

 Reviewers and/or International (External) Referees should identify relevant published work that has not been cited by the authors.
-Any statement that is an observation, derivation or argument that has been reported in previous publications should be accompanied by the relevant citation in the text, footnote (and later in the Bibliography section with complete information).
+Any statement that is an observation, derivation or argument that has been reported in previous publications should be accompanied by the relevant citation in the text with year of publication.
+These references shall approve with author (s), year, title of the study/book and name of the journal book/report, exc., with volume issue No. and para.
 A reviewer and/or international referee should also notify any substantial similarity or overlap between the manuscript under consideration and any other manuscript (published or unpublished) of which they have personal knowledge.

-Any invited referee(s) who have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the author(s), institutions connected to the manuscript and the work described therein should immediately notify (in writing) the editor to declare or not to declare his/their conflicts of interest and decline the invitation to review so that alternative reviewers can be contacted.
+- Any invited referee(s) who have conflicts of interest resulting whatever with any of the author(s), institutions connected to the manuscript and the work described therein should immediately notify (in writing) to the editor to decline the invitation to review so that alternative reviewers can be contacted.

-Unpublished material disclosed in a submitted manuscript must not be used in a reviewer’s own research without written consent of the author(s) of that work.
-Privileged information or ideas obtained through peer review must be kept confidential and not used for the reviewer’s personal advantage.
-This applies also to invited reviewers who decline the review invitation.
+- Unpublished material disclosed in a submitted manuscript must not be used in a reviewer’s own research (whether a reviewer of a paper or regretting to review the paper) without acknowledgement or written consent of the author(s) of that work.
+Privileged information or ideas obtained through peer review must be kept confidential and not to be used for the reviewer’s personal advantage.

-The listing of authors should accurately reflect as to who carried out the research and wrote the article, and the order of authorship should be jointly determined by all of co-authors.
+The authors’ names should be accurately reflected as to who carried out the research and who wrote the article, and the order of authorship should be jointly determined by all co-authors.

 - Originality, Plagiarism and Acknowledgement of Sources

-No fee or charges are required from authors for manuscript processing in the PJAE.
+No fee or charges would be changed from authors for manuscript processing in the PJAE.
 Authors pay neither submission nor publication fee.

-Authors should declare that all work submitted piece in the manuscript is original.
-Authors should ensure that their manuscript as submitted is not under consideration (or accepted for publication) elsewhere nor he/she/they will submit it elsewhere (single/jointly).
+Authors should declare that the study/paper submitted to PJAE is original.
+Authors should ensure that their manuscript has neither been submitted nor published elsewhere (single/jointly).
 Sections of the manuscript which overlap with others/authors published or submitted content should be acknowledged and cited.